Getting Started

 problem = Problem([IOExample(Dict(:x => x), 2x+1) for x ∈ 1:5])

-iterator = BFSIterator(g, :Number, max_depth=5)
+iterator = BFSIterator(grammar, :Number, max_depth=5)

 solution, flag = synth(problem, iterator)

-program = rulenode2expr(solution, g)
+program = rulenode2expr(solution, grammar)

 println(program)

-output = execute_on_input(grammar2symboltable(g), program, Dict(:x => 6))
+output = execute_on_input(grammar2symboltable(grammar), program, Dict(:x => 6))

 println(output)